sashi0034/angel-lsp/README.md

 - [User Settings](./docs/user_settings.md)

+> Note: Documentation for the Debugger, Code Actions, and other features is currently missing and will be added in a future update.

 # Unimplemented Features

 The following features are currently under development:

 - Detailed AngelScript features: Support for `import` is still incomplete.
-- More User Configuration Options
-- Enhanced Type Checking: Current support for handlers and arrays is limited.
+- Enhanced Type Checking: Current support for handlers and const is limited.
-- Code Actions: Considering features like method signature changes.
-- Debugger: While the approach is still undecided, adding a debugger is being explored.

 # Other Clients